arkitektio/rekuest/README.md

 pip install rekuest herre #herre is an authentication layer for establihing users and applications
 ```

 rekuest is relying heavily on asyncio patters and therefore only supports python 3.7 and above.
 Its api provides sync and async
 interfaces through koil.

-> If you are working in image analysis checkout the mikro platform that also provides data structures for image analysis (composed in the arkitekt platform)
+> If you are working in image analysis checkout the arkitekt platform that also provides data structures for image analysis (composed in the arkitekt platform)

 ## Get started